kwaklab-cornell/simGRO/README.md

 ```
 # Default model
 ```
-Lines starting with hash(#) are for annotation purposes
+Lines starting with the hash (#) are for annotation purposes

 ```
 # Gene length and positions